 11am – 2pm, Hall of Governors

 Join us as we celebrate coming out as lesbian, gay, bisexual, transgender, queer (LGBT) or as an ally.
 Hear stories from the LGBT community, their fami-lies and allies about their experiences and learn how to support those who came out.
 Refreshments will be served.
 ALL are welcome to join the celebration regardless of sexual orientation.

 SAFE ZONE TRAINING

-SafeZone is a training program open to ALL students, staff, faculty, and community members.
-The goal of this program is to raise awareness about the dynamics of gender and sexual orientation while exploring different ways to embody inclusive allyship for people of all orientations, genders, sexualities, identities, and levels of being out.
-Participants must RSVP at email@example.com by October 20th.
+SafeZone is a training program is to raise awareness about the dynamics of gender and sexual orientation while exploring different ways to embody inclusive allyship for people of all orientations, genders, sexualities, identities, and levels of being out.
+SafeZone Training is for faculty and staff ONLY.
+Participants must RSVP at https://www.surveymonkey.com/r/GSUSafeZone by October 16th.

 We are looking for campus community members interested in joining our efforts.
 Send an email to Mr. Robert Clay, Director, Intercultural Student Affairs at firstname.lastname@example.org or call x4551 if interested or for more information.